laravelcompany/phpteacher.com/src/content/posts/recipes-for-software-refactoring.md

 selected: true
 ---

-Here’s a ready-to-publish blog post based on the excerpts you provided — blending tech depth, Gen Z tone, and multi-language flavor as you requested:

----

-# 🚀 Level Up Your PHP Codebase with *Recipes for Decoupling* + PHPStan

 **📚 Source: "Recipes for Decoupling" by Matthias Noback | 🧠 Focus: PHP, Laravel, Symfony, PHPUnit, PHPStan**

 👋 Sup nerds!
 Let’s talk about something that’ll save your future self a *massive* headache: **decoupling your code** like an absolute boss. 💅🏽 Whether you're deep in Laravel land, chilling with Symfony, or unit-testing till the cows come home with PHPUnit — this book hits different.